Role of Multiple Scattering in Single Particle Perturbations in Absorbing Random Media: Numerical Results

 Equivalent plots for the low loss, $\lambda_0=650$nm, case with a polarizability $\alpha_{g2}$ equivalent to that of a $40$~nm gold sphere sitting on the surface and the same observation position are shown in Fig.~\ref{fig:gold_dressed_mean_low_loss}, from which a few significantly different features are evident.
 In the low loss case, the enhancement factors show greater deviation in the complex means from unity (Fig.~\ref{fig:gold_dressed_mean_low_loss}(a)--(c)), even at mean free paths of several wavelengths, which is unsurprising because the attenuation of propagating SPPs means the amplitude of multiple scattering paths are negligible when $l_s>l_\text{abs}$.
 The other significant difference between the low and high loss cases is in the mean of the absolute value of the enhancement factors (Fig.~\ref{fig:gold_dressed_mean_low_loss}(d)).
 The statistics of this quantity are explored in more detail in Ref. \cite{Berk2021}, but here we note that in the low loss case, $\langle\abs{\gamma_{1,3}}\rangle$ are very different from $\abs{\langle\gamma_{1,3}\rangle}$, by up to two orders of magnitude, whereas in the high loss case, the quantities are similar in value.
 Importantly, the low loss case allows for mean total amplitude enhancements $\langle\abs{\gamma_1\gamma_2\gamma_3}\rangle>1$, implying that multiple scattering increases the sensitivity, quite significantly, for a wide range of densities, whereas in the high loss case, multiple scattering only acts to decrease sensitivity on average.
-For the low loss case, the analytic results (Eqs.~\eqref{eq:gamma1_avg_spp}--\eqref{eq:S2_avg_spp}) still provide an accurate description at lower densities/longer mean free paths, however at higher densities, significant deviations are seen, particularly for $\langle\gamma_3\rangle$, indicating that the loop scattering paths ignored in the derivation of the average enhancements play a significant role.
-Furthermore, in the region where the mean amplitude grows large, the complex mean is slower to converge due to the larger variance in the underlying probability distribution (see Fig.~\ref{fig:gold_dressed_hist}) and hence larger statistical fluctuations are seen in the simulated data.
-Indeed, the results plotted between $n\lambda_0^2=0.21$ and $3.87$ in Fig. \ref{fig:gold_dressed_mean_low_loss} are averaged over 150,000 realisations in order to improve convergence.
+For the low loss case, the analytic results (Eqs.~\eqref{eq:gamma1_avg_spp}--\eqref{eq:S2_avg_spp}) still provide an accurate description at lower densities/longer mean free paths, however at higher densities, significant deviations are seen, particularly for $\langle\gamma_3\rangle$, indicating that the loop scattering paths ignored in the derivation of the average enhancements play a significant role. {Such loop paths are associated with weak localisation effects such as coherent back-scattering \cite{Akkermans2007MesoscopicPhotons}, which become significant at higher densities when $\Re[k_\text{SPP}]l_s\sim 1$.} Furthermore, in the region where the mean amplitude grows large, the complex mean is slower to converge due to the larger variance in the underlying probability distribution (see Fig.~\ref{fig:gold_dressed_hist}) and hence larger statistical fluctuations are seen in the simulated data.
+Indeed, the results plotted between $n\lambda_0^2=0.21$ and $3.87$ in Fig. \ref{fig:gold_dressed_mean_low_loss} are averaged over 150,000 realisations in order to improve convergence. {Stronger Anderson localisation begins to play a role at the highest densities.
+The localisation length $\xi=l_s\exp\left(\pi \text{Re}[k_{\text{SPP}}]l_s/2\right)$ \cite{Sheng1995} becomes comparable to the system size for $l_s \approx 0.73\lambda_0$, at which point Anderson localisation means only scatterers within $\sim\xi$ couple strongly with each other.
+As a result, the effect of the added scatterer is reduced, explaining the decrease in mean amplitudes at the very highest densities.}